leonvandenbeukel/Wi-Fi-Audio-Control/README.md

 | Out 2 Left    |            |            |           | | Out 2 Left  |
 | Out 2 Right   |            |            |           | | Out 2 Right |

-Optionally connect a status LED to D5 (GPIO14) of the ESP8266.
+Optionally connect a status LED in series with a 220 ohm resistor to D5 (GPIO14) of the ESP8266 and to GND.

 ### Sigma Studio